nogsantos/iTodoList/iTodoList/README.md

-# First OS X app
+# First iOS app

-learning how to develop to OS X with Obeject C.
+learning how to develop to iOS with Obeject C.